Revisiting Liu and Katz (2006) and Zigunov and Charonko (2024b): on the Equivalence of the Omnidirectional Integration and the Pressure Poisson Equation: Validation and Demonstration

-Figure~\ref{fig: cg} depicts the relative residual ($||\mathcal{L}_N\hat{\bm{p}}_k - \bm{b}||_2 / ||\bm{b}||_2$) of the solution $\hat{\bm{p}}_k$ over the number of iterations $k$.
-As shown in Fig.~\ref{fig: cg}, CR is unconditionally stable independent of the compatibility of the system (purple and orange solid lines).
+Figure~\ref{fig: cg} depicts the relative residual ($||\bm{\mathcal{L}}_N\hat{\vb{p}}_k - \vb{b}||_2 / ||\vb{b}||_2$) of the solution $\hat{\vb{p}}_k$ over the number of iterations $k$.
+As seen in Fig.~\ref{fig: cg}, CR is unconditionally stable independent of the compatibility of the system (purple and orange solid lines).
 This is a critically favourable property as the solution is assured to not blow up.
 Thus, we recommend to use CR as the iterative solver (see Note~\ref{note: use CR}) for robust computation, especially when the consistency of the system is not known.
-For a compatible system, CR can converge to a small tolerance (almost machine precision).
-For an incompatible system, the residual of the CR algorithm plateaus above the small target tolerance.
-This is expected, as the `exact' solution to an incompatible system does not exist; instead, CR converges to the MNLS solution, which is the same as the solution from the Moore-Penrose pseudo-inverse \citep{lim2024conjugate}.
+For a compatible system, CR can converge to a small tolerance (on the level of machine precision, indicated by the horizontal gray dash line).
+For an incompatible system, the residual of the CR algorithm plateaus above the tolerance (horizontal gray dashed line) and converges exactly at the residual of the solution from Moore-Penrose pseudo-inverse computed by an SVD-based solver (see the horizontal gray chain line).
+This is expected, as the `exact' solution to an incompatible system does not exist; instead, CR converges to the MNLS solution, which is the same as the solution from the pseudo-inverse \citep{lim2024conjugate}.